Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 Before going on with the alternatives evaluation, a quick overview of the new **Alfresco Transform Service** is provided.

-Since ACS 6.0, transformations are performed by different *microservices* named as *Transform Engines* (T-Engine):
+Since ACS 6.1, transformations are performed by different *microservices* named as *Transform Engines* (T-Engine):

 * [alfresco-docker-alfresco-pdf-renderer](https://git.alfresco.com/Repository/alfresco-docker-transformers/tree/master/alfresco-docker-alfresco-pdf-renderer) includes a PDFium [3] *wrapper* named Alfresco PDF Renderer [4] to provide operations on PDF files, as extracting the first page
 * [alfresco-docker-imagemagick](https://git.alfresco.com/Repository/alfresco-docker-transformers/tree/master/alfresco-docker-imagemagick) includes an ImageMagick [5] *wrapper* to provide operations on images, as generating a thumbnail
 * [alfresco-docker-libreoffice](https://git.alfresco.com/Repository/alfresco-docker-transformers/tree/master/alfresco-docker-libreoffice) includes a LibreOffice *wrapper* to provide transformation operations from a source mime type to a target mime type
 * [alfresco-docker-tika](https://git.alfresco.com/Repository/alfresco-docker-transformers/tree/master/alfresco-docker-tika) exposes Apache Tika [6] features for mime type transformation

+>> These components are only available for Enterprise releases of Alfresco, so links in the text may be unavailable to Community users.

-A *Transform Engine* is a dockerized REST API providing transformation services and *renderization* operations.
+A *Transform Engine* is a dockerized REST API providing Transform Services and *renderization* operations.
 The [Transform Service](https://github.com/Alfresco/alfresco-transform-service) is a message router, currently working with ActiveMQ, to provide Transformation Requests to Transform Engines and to manage Transformation Replies from Transform Engines.
 This *router* finds the right Transform Engine for a Transformation Request depending on the source and target mime types.

 To reduce the transit of content between the services, a dockerized [Shared File Store](https://github.com/Alfresco/alfresco-shared-file-store) REST API is used to have a single point of storage.
 When a transformation operation is requested, the source file is uploaded to the *Shared File Store* and when the transformation operation has been performed, the target file is uploaded also to that *Shared File Store*.
 Once the operation has been consumed, both source and target files are removed from *Shared File Store*.